We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 - Surface graining

-Though there are issues present on the surface, IF diamonds are eye-clean.
+Though there are issues present on the surface, IF diamonds are generally eye-clean.

-It generally takes a professional gemologist to identify the differences between VVS1 and IF diamonds, even with magnification.
+It often takes a professional gemologist to identify the differences between VVS1 and IF diamonds, even with magnification.

 How are VVS1 and IF Diamonds Different?